linagora/tmail-lsc/README.md

 [...]
 ```

-This will be represented as the following James users:
+This will be represented as the following TMail users:

 ```bash
 $ curl -XGET http://ip:port/users